HubSpot/calling-extensions-sdk/README.md

   width: number /* The iFrame's width */,
   height: number /* The iFrame's height */,
-  isReady: boolean /* Whether the widget is ready for users (default=true) */ }
+  isReady: boolean /* Whether the widget is ready for users (default=true) */ supportsCustomObjects : true // indicate if calls can be placed from a custom object }
 ```